davidandradeduarte/go-tts-discord-bot/README.md

 Currently, only Portuguese is supported.

 ## TODO

 - [x] Add dependencies and go modules
 - [x] Create a Dockerfile to run inside a container
-- [x] Migrate to Google TTS api.
+- [x] Migrate to Google TTS api
-- [x] Implement GCloud access token in docker container.
+- [x] Implement GCloud access token in docker container
 - [ ] Stay connected during X minutes.
-Disconnect if it doesn't receive any more requests.
+Disconnect if it doesn't receive any more requests
 - [ ] Add support for multiple languages
 - [ ] Implement queues to avoid concurrency
 - [ ] API quota limit warning (stop gracefully)